 The term cloud computing has been tossed around in the computing world with a lot of different meanings.
 In HPC some researchers use the cloud to run all of their applications, and not have to worry about the cost to purchase, run and maintain their own hardware.
 Other researchers will use the cloud as a “Cloud Burst.”
 This can be done in different ways depending on how much resources are needed, and how much a researcher is willing to pay.
+Find out more about cloud bursting.
 Finally, some Data Centers will have their own clouds for their users.
 This allows users to set up their own “space” for their research that can be deleted, changed, or saved for later.
 It also allows for different Operating Systems to be used for their research.
-For instance, it’s not trivial to put a Windows Database on an HPC Cluster, but it is to do so in the cloud.
-At Aspen Systems, we have the ability to help you set-up your cloud infrastructure, and match up the hardware with the software to fit your needs.
+For instance, it’s not trivial to put a Windows Database on an HPC cluster, but it is to do so in the cloud.
+At Aspen Systems, we have the ability to help you set-up your cloud infrastructure and match up the hardware with the software to fit your needs.

 To help you streamline the management of your HPC systems, Aspen Systems has partnered with OpenStack, a cloud computing operating system that controls large pools of HPC resources throughout a data center.
 OpenStack provides systems administrators with a dashboard for controlling large pools of networking, computing and storage resources.
 OpenStack can also be managed and controlled via the OpenStack API for the enablement of complete system integration.

-The cloud is all about providing computing for end users in a remote environment, where the actual software runs as a service on reliable and scalable servers rather than on each end-user’s computer.
-Cloud computing can refer to a lot of different things, but typically the industry talks about running different items “as a service”—software, platforms and infrastructure.
+The cloud is all about providing computing for end users in a remote environment, where the actual software runs as a service on reliable and scalable servers rather than on each end user’s computer.
+Cloud computing can refer to a lot of different things, but typically the industry talks about running different items “as a service”—software, platforms, and infrastructure.
 OpenStack falls into the latter category and is considered Infrastructure as a Service (IaaS).
-Providing infrastructure means that OpenStack makes it easy for users to quickly add new instance, upon which other cloud components can run.
+Providing infrastructure means that OpenStack makes it easy for users to quickly add a new instance, upon which other cloud components can run.
 OpenStack works with popular enterprise and open source technologies making it ideal for heterogeneous infrastructure.

 REINHARDT QUELLE, OPERATIONS ARCHITECT, CISCO WEBEX